 The impact:

-• Staff was forced to convert to paper systems.
+- Staff were forced to convert to paper systems.
 These aren’t nearly as efficient, especially when working under emergency conditions, because they significantly slow down processes.

 Reportedly, UHS didn’t pay the ransom.
 Ultimately though, they suffered $67 million in losses due to the malware attack.